-Leg Cramps: Their Cause and Prevention
+Leg Cramps: Causes and Prevention

-Muscular contraction is controlled by nerves.
-These nerves can spontaneously send impulses to muscle fibers to contract when they become irritated by toxins, an overabundance of acid elements (phosphorus, sulfur, chlorine, and nitrogen), and an insufficiency of alkaline elements (potassium, calcium, magnesium).
+Muscular contraction is initiated by nerves.
+These nerves can spontaneously send impulses to muscle fibers to contract when they become irritated by toxins.
+Cramps can also occur from an overabundance of acid elements (phosphorus, sulfur, chlorine, and nitrogen) and an insufficiency of alkaline elements (potassium, calcium, and especially magnesium).
 When the muscle fibers contract, they restrict the flow of blood, resulting in an increase in toxins and acid elements and an even greater insufficiency of alkaline elements.
 Thus, a vicious cycle begins, resulting in a cramp.
 The reason that such cramps are more likely to occur during sleep is that circulation is reduced, exacerbating the effect of the factors mentioned.
 Once the cramp has begun, movement (by walking around) and stretching help.

 The following considerations should be useful in avoiding leg cramps:

 Acid-Alkaline Balance.
 The balance of acid and alkaline elements in the body is important not only for muscles but also for the immune system and the retention of bone tissue.
 The ideal dietary intake involves a ratio of four times as much alkaline as acid.
 The alkaline elements abound in fruits and green vegetables, and the acid elements predominate in meat, eggs, white flour, white rice, beans, and peanuts, all of which contain protein (nitrogen) and have little alkaline elements.
 Read more about acid-alkaline balance.
-One part of the solution is definitely avoiding acid foods in the evening—especially large amounts of high-protein foods.
+One part of the leg-cramp solution is definitely avoiding acid foods in the evening—especially large amounts of high-protein foods.

-Micro Essential Labratory sells Hydrion 067 test strips that are used to accurately test the acidity/alkalinity of one’s urine in the range of 5.5–8.0 pH.
+Micro Essential Laboratory sells Hydrion 067 test strips that are used to accurately test the acidity/alkalinity of one’s urine in the range of 5.5–8.0 pH.
 Such test strips are quite useful in obtaining feedback on the effects of foods on the body’s pH.

 Multi-Mineral Supplements.
-Most multi-vitamin supplements have little or no minerals in themSome experts recommend taking a multi-mineral supplement just before retiring for reasons having nothing to do with leg cramps, but since I started this practice, my leg cramps have been completely gone.
+Most multi-vitamin supplements have little or no minerals in them.
+Some experts recommend taking a multi-mineral supplement just before retiring, not for reasons having to do with leg cramps.
+But observing this practice may reduce the occurrence of leg cramps.
 The list of ingredients below is from the supplement that I take.
 Beware of supplements that are unbalanced or are missing trace minerals.
 Note that unless an iron deficiency is known to exist, women past menopause and men should avoid supplements containing iron.

 A list of ingredients typical of a multi-mineral supplement that is balanced and contains a good number of trace elements.